codomomental bulletin #70

 Of course, I love how the group was before, but now, when each member has developed a much more expressive image, I feel that “Seireki” has become more human.
 There’s nothing to complain about at all.

 Yui Urari: When I first read the lyrics of the song, it was so scary that I couldn’t hold back my voice, I liked it so much, and I couldn’t stop trembling.
 The world it creates is just magnificent; I love it so much.
-And also, there’s a line in the lyrics, “Please, don’t take away the hopes and dreams I’m holding onto,” which I sing, and it sounds like a phrase from this fantastical story, but at the same time, there’s something real in it.
+And also, there’s a line in the lyrics, “Please don’t take away the hopes and dreams I hold onto,” which I sing, and it sounds like a phrase from this fantastical story, but at the same time, there’s something real in it.
 And I really like that.

 Nobuhide Imamura: Yeah.
 How should I put it, this song was created after the incident with Runo.
 And I’m not trying to say that Runo was bad, just that, how should I say, there are such unpleasant systems in life.
 Especially in our time, in the world of the internet, where people often criticize each other, even when it’s not their business.
 I understand that it’s just the times we live in, and I’m not saying it’s good or bad.
 But this happens, and because of it, we definitely lose something.